-This Official Statement, including the cover page and Appendices hereto, has been prepared to provide information with respect to the \$35,461,125 principal amount of County of Camden, New Jersey Bond Anticipation Notes, Series 2019A ("Notes") offered pursuant to the Local Bond Law of the State of New Jersey ("State"), constituting Chapter 169 of the Laws of the State (N.J.S.A.
-40A:2-1 et seq.), as amended and supplemented ("Local Bond Law"), the Bond Ordinance and the Resolution of the County described below.
+This Official Statement, including the cover page, inside front cover page and appendices hereto, is provided to furnish certain information in connection with the sale and issuance of the \$8,575,000\ aggregate principal amount of County College Refunding Bonds, Series 2020 (Federally Taxable) (the "Bonds") of the County of Camden, New Jersey (the "County"), offered pursuant to the Local Bond Law of the State of New Jersey (the "State"), constituting Chapter 169 of the Laws of the State (N.J.S.A.
+40A:2-1 et seq.), as amended and supplemented (the "Local Bond Law"), the Bond Ordinance and the Resolution of the County each as described below.